sandialabs/Spitfire/readme.md

 ```

 ## Prerequisite installation using pip
-The pip package manager may also be used, although this is more challenging because you'll have to install the cantera Python interface yourself.
+The pip package manager may also be used, although this is more challenging because you'll have to install the Cantera Python interface yourself.
-We use the latest version of cantera on their [GitHub repository](https://github.com/Cantera/cantera).
+We use the latest version of Cantera on their [GitHub repository](https://github.com/Cantera/cantera).
-Before installing cantera, run the following commands.
+Before installing Cantera, run the following commands.
 ```
 pip3.6 install --upgrade numpy pip3.6 install --upgrade scipy